-Although not evaluated in the study, it is our belief that the differences between individuals are larger than that between different design methods or programming languages.
-The differences between individuals may very well depend on psychological issues and the ingenuity of the individuals.
-The latter is not easily captured in simple experience measures as evaluated in this study.
 This reasoning leads us to the conclusion that these issues have to be studied further.
 First, the data presented here have to be further analysed including studying variation between individuals, different measures (for example quality in terms of defects) when some of the measures are similar (for example productivity).
 Second, it is necessary to evaluate the importance of people in comparison with new technologies and methodologies.
 Third, it is necessary to take other aspects into account when studying the performance of individual software developers.
+Fourth, replications are needed, i.e. studies that compare the performance of individuals with different background.
 It is probably not until we truly understand the human aspect of software development that we can make major progress in terms of development time and software quality.